dataset-ninja/palm-trees/README.md

 # Palm Trees Dataset

-Palm Trees is a dataset for object detection task.
+Palm Trees is a dataset for object detection and counting tasks.